chreisinger/chreisinger.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a PhD student at the [Institute of Visual Computing](https://www.tugraz.at/institute/icg/home) at [Graz University of Technology](https://www.tugraz.at/) under the supervision of [Prof. Horst Bischof](https://scholar.google.at/citations?user=_pq05Q4AAAAJ).
+Currently, I am a PhD student at the [Institute of Visual Computing (former ICG)](https://www.tugraz.at/institute/icg/home) at [Graz University of Technology](https://www.tugraz.at/) under the supervision of [Prof. Horst Bischof](https://scholar.google.at/citations?user=_pq05Q4AAAAJ).

 My research interests focus on LiDAR-based 3D object detection, unsupervised domain adaptation (UDA) and multimodal large language models (MLLMs) for autonomous driving.